ak-gabrielmachado/ak-gabrielmachado/README.md

 <div>
   <div style="float: left; display: inline_block;">
-    🎓 I'm 21 years old and I'm a Computer Science student.<br/>
+    🎓 I'm 21 years old and a Computer Science student.<br/>
     📌 I live in Santa Catarina, Brazil.<br/>
     💻 I work as back-end developer for 2 years.<br/>
     👨‍💻 I started my career in tech field in 2017 working as an IT Technician<br/>